white-lab/protocols/protocols/heat_shock_transformation.md

 1. Day 1
     1. Take cells out of freezer, keep on ice.
-    2. Turn on water bath to 42 °C.
+    2. Turn on water bath to 42°C.
     3. Put competent cells in a 1.5 mL tube.
         * Use 50 μL for a DNA construct.
         * Use 100 μL for a ligation.